Database Migrations with CodeIgniter

 }

-As you can see from looking at the two migration examples, switching between versions is incredibly simple.
-The simplicity comes from the creation of well thought out tear up (creation) and tear down (deletion) methods.
-Stepping back into the migration ethos I can definitely appreciate the benefits of managing schemas in this manner.
+As demonstrated by these two migration examples, switching between versions is incredibly simple.
+This simplicity arises from the creation of well-thought-out methods for both applying (tear up) and reverting (tear down) migrations.
+Reflecting on the migration ethos, I can certainly appreciate the benefits of managing schemas in this manner.